For individuals who

 - Social Research Analyst

 The focus of graduate education in Anthropology is directed toward both the development of applied anthropologists and the advanced training of those seeking to pursue a doctoral degree.
 Students may elect to take courses in a specialty area, or they may pursue a background in general anthropology.
-Areas of specialization include cultural anthropology and archeology.
+Areas of specialization include medical and psychological anthropology, cultural anthropology, historical archaeology, and Indigenous archaeology.

-Two program options are available for students.
-In the thesis option, students work on a research-based thesis.
+Three program options are available for students.
+In the thesis option (Plan A), students work on a research-based thesis.
 Students typically test theoretical assumptions using primary or secondary data.
-The comprehensive study option is designed for students who wish to combine their studies with some type of specialized field or internship experience.
-Students electing this option are required to complete a comprehensive study paper related to their experience, such as evaluating a program.
+The comprehensive study option (Plan B) is designed for students who wish to pursue an applied topic of study.
+Students electing this option are required to complete a comprehensive study paper.
+The culminating experience option (Plan C) requires a final examination in place of a thesis or paper.

 Students in the Anthropology graduate program benefit from a favorable faculty-to-student ratio.